 Accessing & Searching Summon

 Summon is accessed right on the University Libraries homepage.
-Simply enter your search terms in the Summon box on the "Articles & More" tab.
-This box is defaults to searching both journals and books; however, you can change what is searched using the drop down menu to the right of the search box.
+Simply enter your search terms in the Summon box.
+This box defaults to searching both journals and books.

 For more accurate searches, use the following guidelines when entering your search terms.